-If the monthly payment plan option is selected, parent/guardians will be emailed a link to Debit Success to set-up a fixed 12-monthly direct debit.
-Please note, that the payment plan incurs a one-off administration fee of \$12.00 and a transaction fee of 4.4% (including GST).

-\$74.10 per month for 12 months + \$12.00 administration fee = \$901.20.
+If the monthly payment plan is selected, parents/guardians will receive a link via email to set up a monthly direct debit for 12 successful payments through Debit Success.
+Please note: this option includes additional charges-a one-off \$12.00 administration fee and a 4.4% transaction fee (inc. GST). \$74.10 per month (12 payments) + \$12.00 administration fee = Payment Plan Total Payable \$901.20.